benjsmyth/tictactoe/README.md

 3. Enter `python<version> tictactoe.py <width=3> <power=2>` to begin the game.
    - `width` is an integer that defines the board size.
      - For example, `3` creates a board with `3*3 = 9` cells.
-   - `power` is an integer that defines the search depth.
+   - `power` is a float that defines the search depth.
      - For example, `2` for a width of `3` will limit the AI to a search depth of `3^2 = 9`.
 4. When prompted, enter row-column coordinates.
 For example, `11`, `23`, etc.
    - The origin `(1, 1)` is at the top-left.